 Inspired by the picture from my previous post, here's a digital watercolour rendition of that still life.

-This reminds me of Jacques Tati’s “Mon Oncle”, a 1960’s film in which the film maker was opposing, with much exaggeration, the de-humanized modern day Paris, squeaky clean and globalized, with the old fashioned City, dirty...
+Here is a topic which is very much my leitmotiv these days, both in my paintings and photography (below) This reminds me of Jacques Tati’s “Mon Oncle”, a 1960’s film in which the film maker was opposing, with much exaggeration, the de-humanized modern day Paris, squeaky clean and globalized, with the old fashioned City, dirty...
 Continue Reading →

 here's a new version of my watercolour slideshow, revised and updated with a good many new watercolours which were painted recently.
 You can download it at this URL: http://antimuseum.online.fr/slideshow/slideshow1.pdf